daattali/daattali.github.io/_drafts/shinyjs2.md

 Note that I chose to define the JS code as a string for illustration purposes, but in reality I would prefer to place the code in a separate file and use the `script` argument instead of `text`.

-You can see more details on how to use `extendShinyjs` [in the README on GitHub](https://github.com/daattali/shinyjs#readme) or by running `?shinyjs::extendShinyjs`.

 ## Two major improvements {#improvements-features}

 Among the many small improvements made, there are two that will be the most useful.